 Respecting patient autonomy and privacy

-- Explain procedures and examinations to the patient him-/herself.
+- Explain procedures and examinations to the patient.

 - If the patient is not in a private room, pull the curtains around the bed before starting the examination.